 Here are my tips on overcoming fear, bearing in mind that I am still a major work in progress myself!

-Accept that is it is fear
+Accept that it’s fear

 Work out what scares you

-Some people do up a ‘what if ‘ list.
-They analysis all of the variables of what might happen.
 Others plan out the worst case scenario and come up with measures to have in place to counteract each one, just in case.

 I found that saying my fears out loud to my coach was the best way of dealing with them.
-Quite frankly when you say your fears out loud to another person, sometimes you realise how irrational and silly most of them sound.
+Quite frankly when you say your fears out loud to another person, sometimes you realize how irrational and silly most of them sound.

 Do your homework

-I am not saying for a moment that some things don’t need a lot of thought.
 If you are buying a business, house or investing large chunks of money, by all means do your homework.
 Know what the risks are and have a risk management strategy in place.

 Do the damn thing!

 It always makes me smile when I read articles about fear.
-In the end the advise always funnels down to the same simple point.
-Just do it.
-Feel the fear and do it anything.
-Stop procrastinating and get the job done.
+In the end the advice always funnels down to the same simple point.

-Ultimately that’s it in a nutshell, no matter how much we want to sugar coat it.
+Ultimately that’s it in a nutshell, no matter how much we want to sugarcoat it.
 If you want to move forward, to grow – you need to take action.

 Make sure you do a good job.
 Don’t let your initial fear affect the quality of your work